openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-thin-provisioning.md

 ---

 LVM thin provisioning allows you to over-provision the physical storage.
-You can create file systems which are larger than the vailable physical storage.
+You can create file systems that are larger than the available physical storage.
 LVM thin provisioning allows you to create virtual disks inside a thin pool.
 The size of the virtual disk can be greater than the available space in the thin pool.
-It is important that you monitor the thin pool and add more capacity when it starts to become full.
+You must monitor the thin pool and add more capacity when it starts to become full.

 ## Configuring ThinProvision Volume

-For creating thin-provisioned volume, use thinProvision parameter in storage class.
+For creating a thin-provisioned volume, use the thinProvision parameter in storage class.
 Its allowed values are: "yes" and "no".
 If we do not use this parameter by default its value will be "no" and it will work as thick provisioned volumes.

 ```
 apiVersion: storage.k8s.io/v1